Drawing and Painting

 Lucy has received two RHS Gold Medals, three Second Prizes and several Highly Commended awards from the Margaret Flockton Award (for scientific botanical illustration), She also has the Jill Smythies Award for excellence in Scientific Illustration from the Linnean Society of London

-Lucy has taught botany at the English Gardening School since 2010.
+Lucy taught botany at the English Gardening School and with CSBA since its inception.